 A batch of these crackers never lasts long in our house—and they are a fun component to a packed toddler lunch box.
 And it’s nice because this homemade toddler snack packs whole grains, protein, and less salt than many store-bought cheese crackers.

-Toddler Snack Idea #23: Mini Egg Cups with Zucchini
+Mini Egg Cups with Cucumber Sticks